dara-vechain/contract-util-builder/README.md

 Testnet Contract Address: `0xbc2a439075ec290fffcf082ac4baaf841f45a4db`

-The **B3trRound** contract provides essential functionality for managing allocation rounds and distributing rewards.
-It offers several utility functions to streamline the process of starting new rounds and handling allocations.
+The **B3trRound** contract provides some utils for managing allocation rounds and distributing rewards.

 Key functions include: